Quantitative and qualitative properties for Hamilton-Jacobi PDEs via the nonlinear adjoint method

 The unique viscosity solution of the problem can be find by means of the Hopf-Lax formula

 where $L=H^*$ is the Fenchel conjugate of $H$, which in this case gives

 The initial condition is semiconcave, see \cite[Example 2.2.5]{CannarsaSinestrari}, and the above explicit formula shows that the solution preserves the semiconcavity for positive times. \end{ex} We start by proving the preservation of semiconcavity properties from the data.
-From now on, we will exploit integral methods to get zero, first- and second-order estimates, so we implicitly assume that $u$ and its derivatives belong to a suitable energy class when deriving the next estimates by duality.
-This in particular allows to justify integration by parts on the whole space $\R^n$.
-We thus discuss only how to obtain a priori estimates, without addressing the problem of existence and uniqueness of solutions in parabolic Sobolev spaces: we refer to \cite{CGsima} for more details.\\ We premise the following \begin{lemma} Let $u_\eps$ be a solution to \eqref{hjintro} with $H$ satisfying \eqref{H1}.
-There exists a constant $K$ depending on $\|u\|_\infty$, $C_{H,1}$, $\widetilde{C}_{H,1}$ and independent of $\eps$ such that
+From now on, we will exploit integral methods to get zero, first- and second-order \textit{a priori} estimates, so we implicitly assume that $u$ and its derivatives belong to a suitable energy class when deriving the next estimates by duality.
+This in particular allows to justify the variational formulations we use throughout the proofs.\\ From now on, throughout the proofs we use $ u$ to denote $u_\eps$, but we will take care of the dependence of the constants on $\eps$.
+We premise the following \begin{lemma} Let $u_\eps$ be a solution to \eqref{hjintro} with $H$ satisfying \eqref{H1}.
+There exists a constant $K$ depending on $\|u_\varepsilon\|_{L^\infty_{x,t}}$, $C_{H,1}$, $\widetilde{C}_{H,1}$ and independent of $\eps$ such that

 where $\rho$ is the solution to the linear advection-diffusion equation

 with $\rho_{\tau} \in C^{\infty}_{c}(\R^n)$, $\rho_{\tau} \geq 0$ and $\|\rho_{\tau}\|_{L^1(\R^n)} = 1$. \end{lemma} \begin{proof} To show the estimate, we test the solution $\rho$ to \eqref{FK_test} against the solution of the Hamilton-Jacobi equation, and use the solution $u$ as a test function for the transport equation \eqref{FK_test}.
 We thus have